superkhau/lice/README.md

 ##Example

 Let's say you want an MIT license for your project.
-Switch to the directory you want the license generated, run `lice` and follow the prompts:
+Switch to the directory where you want the license generated, run `lice` and follow the prompts:

 ```
 cd /your/project/dir